tomcritchlow/tomcritchlow.github.io/now.md

 subtitle: What I'm working on now, inspired by Derek Sivers
 ---

+Hi there, I'm originally from Yorkshire in the UK and currently living in Brooklyn, NY.
+I can usually be found either drinking coffee or riding my bike.
+Occasionally both.

 Here's what I'm working on right now:

  - Freelance marketing strategy for startups and media companies.